qmk/qmk_firmware/docs/newbs.md

 QMK tries to put a lot of power into your hands by making easy things easy, and hard things possible.
 You don't have to know how to program to create powerful keymaps — you only have to follow a few simple syntax rules.

 Not sure if your keyboard can run QMK?
-If it's a mechanical keyboard you built yourself chances are good it can.
+If it's a mechanical keyboard you built yourself, chances are good that it can.
 We support a [large number of hobbyist boards](https://qmk.fm/keyboards/).
-If your current keyboard can't run QMK there are a lot of choices out there for boards that do.
+If your current keyboard can't run QMK, there are a lot of choices out there for boards that do.

 ::: tip Is This Guide For Me?
 If the thought of programming intimidates you, please [take a look at our online GUI](newbs_building_firmware_configurator) instead.